How is Zeffy free?

 • Providing education and resources to farmers, gardeners, and the public on horticultural best practices.

-To qualify for 501(c)(5) status, a horticultural organization must focus on improving the conditions of those working in the field, enhancing the quality of horticultural products, or increasing the efficiency of operations.
-Generating profits for individual members cannot be its main purpose.
+To qualify for 501(c)(5) tax exempt status, a horticultural organization must focus on improving the conditions of those working in the field, enhancing the quality of horticultural products, or increasing the efficiency of operations.
+Its main purpose cannot be generating profits for individual members.

 Some examples of 501(c)(5) horticultural organizations include trade associations for fruit growers and professional societies for florists and nursery operators.